MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 ## SYNOPSIS
 This cmdlet is available only in the cloud-based service.

-Use the Set-UnifiedGroup cmdlet to modify Office 365 Groups in your cloud-based organization.
-To modify members, owners, and subscribers of Office 365 Groups, use the Add-UnifiedGroupLinks and Remove-UnifiedGroupLinks cmdlets.
+Use the Set-UnifiedGroup cmdlet to modify Microsoft 365 Groups in your cloud-based organization.
+To modify members, owners, and subscribers of Microsoft 365 Groups, use the Add-UnifiedGroupLinks and Remove-UnifiedGroupLinks cmdlets.

 **IMPORTANT**: You can't use this cmdlet to remove all Microsoft Online Email Routing Address (MOERA) addresses from the group.
 There must be at least one MOERA address attached to a group at any given point of time.
 To learn more about MOERA addresses, see [How the proxyAddresses attribute is populated in Azure AD](https://support.microsoft.com/help/3190357).